SkPhilipp/AutoinstalledGoogleChromePlugin/README.md

     nohup google-chrome --user-data-dir=chrome --ingocnito &

 Most important from this is that to have a persiting background script, you'll need to add it as a permission and mark it as installed from the webstore.
-The key that you use does not matter as you can read in the trivia bit.
+The key that you use does not matter, as long as you are not going to legitimately update it from Google's web store.